oglinked/Receipt/README.md

 # receipt
-# version 03.03 modified
+# version 03.04 modified
-# This version is without FIELDS VALIDATION also
+# This version is with FIELDS VALIDATION